Here’s how I started our toddler art group. Plus information and tips to help you start your own kids’ art class.

 Initially I invited toddlers ages 1-2 years old so their abilities would be similar to my son’s, who was 18 months old at the time.

-As it turned out, multiple families had two kids and by default the older one would need to come as well.
-A few families asked if this would be possible so I widened our age range from 1-3 years old.
+As it turned out, multiple families had two kids and by default the older one would need to come as well, so I widened our age range from 1-3 years old.

 Although there are some big differences in skill sets, I find that this is where process art really shines!
 Any kid in that age range can happily squish paint in bubble wrap.
 Or move a car through paint.